 If the price weren’t steep enough, though, there’s also a VIP option, which is an added $10 per month; this grants the user access to much faster download speeds.
 The basic package is speedy enough in its own right, so this is only really a consideration for hardcore gamers.
 Still, though, it’s nice to know the option is there in case you desire it!

 Yes, we’re breaking one of our rules again.
-Windscribe is located in Canada, which is a Five Eyes country, the alliance Japan notoriously collaborates with.
+Windscribe VPN is located in Canada, which is a Five Eyes country, the alliance Japan notoriously collaborates with.
 Alas, after making several log requests to the Windscribe servers, authorities have received nothing due to “lack of relevant information.”

 Furthermore, Windscribe also features DNS, IPv6, and WebRTC leak protection, which means that it’s possibly the safest, if not the best VPN for Japan.
 Depending on what you need a VPN for, this ultra-secure leak protection could be right up your alley.
 If you’re after download speeds, though, look elsewhere.